jasonfb/JSB4/README.md

 • React
 • Typescript
 • react_on_rails (gem) + react_on_rails (npm)
+• Running on an self-signed SSL cert for localhost (`abc.localhost` configured in yours hosts file)

 Node + Ruby versions are in `.node-version` and `.ruby-version`, respectively.